SaiyamDoshi7/Data-Table-Project/Bookproject-CRUD/README.md

 View Book

-Built using React Bootstrap Navbar
+Implemented using React Bootstrap Navbar

-Uses React Router Link for navigation without page reload
+Uses React Router for seamless page transitions

-Purpose
+🎯 Purpose

-Helps users easily navigate through different sections of the application.
+To provide users with quick and easy navigation across different sections.

-2️⃣ Home Module
+2️⃣ Home Page

 File: Home.jsx

-The Home page displays all books available in the bookstore.
+This page shows a collection of available books.

-Features
+🔹 Features

-Displays books using Bootstrap Cards
+Displays books in attractive Bootstrap Cards

-Shows:
+Shows important information like:

-Book Image
+Book Cover Image

-Title
+Book Title

-Description
+Short Description

-Each book contains a View Book Details button
+Includes a View Details button for each book

-Clicking the button opens the detailed page of that book.

-Purpose
+🎯 Purpose

-Provides a visual overview of available books.
+To give users a visual preview of books present in the store.

-3️⃣ Add Book Module
+3️⃣ Add Book Page

 File: AddBook.jsx

-This module allows users to add a new book to the system.
+Used to insert new book records into the system.

-Features
+🔹 Features

-Form to enter book details:
+Form inputs include:

 Book ID

 Title

-Type
+Category

 Author